 Massive untapped carbon storage potential in Europe’s ecosystems revealed

-Thanks to the efforts of our Partner, La Ligue pour la Protection des Oiseaux (LPO), the official reopening of Notre-Dame Cathedral last December brings hope for the return of several protected species, such as the Common Krestel, that have called the site home for centuries.
+Thanks to the efforts of our Partner, La Ligue pour la Protection des Oiseaux (LPO), the official reopening of Notre-Dame Cathedral last December brings hope for the return of several protected species, such as the Common Kestrel, that have called the site home for centuries.

 ‘New year, new me?’
 This might just be the European Commission’s motto as it enters its second month of work in this new year.
 The months ahead will be critical for shaping the EU’s direction on nature and climate policies, with major decisions on the horizon that could have lasting impacts on Europe’s—and the world’s—environment.